NREL/pyGOBLET/docs/examples.rst

 Additional Resources
 --------------------

-For more examples and interactive notebooks, visit the [EXAMPLES FOLDER] in the GitHub repository.
+For more examples and interactive notebooks, visit ``Examples/`` in the GitHub repository.